ShadowMario/FNF-PsychEngine/README.md

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

+As of a recent update to the source code, the engine now supports songs longer than 25 minutes!
+A Splitathon 2 chart will be published on the channel showcasing this soon..
+Credit to the developers of Codename Engine for managing to get past this limit.

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.